 Our brain and nervous system determine our thoughts, feelings and actions.

-The stronger the neural networks for a particular behaviour, the more automatic the behaviour becomes.
-In contrast, the weaker the neural networks, the less we will engage in the behaviour.
+The stronger the neural networks for a particular behaviour, the more we will engage in it.
+The weaker the neural networks for a particular behaviour, the less we will engage in it.

 3 Primary Ways To Condition Your Brain & Nervous System